bkleinen/bkleinen.github.io/classes/ws2021/info2/labs/_index.md

 courseNav: Labs
 weight: 3
 ---
-{% comment %}This page is not yet available for WS 2021/22{% endcomment %}

 Welcome!
 On this page you find important information about the labs: How to prepare, how to communicate, what to work on, how to submit.
 Read through it carefully and ask if anything is unclear.

 ## Before the lab: Pre-Labs